haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-0.3-finalbase.md

 -   Experiment III: Testing Difluid R2 Extract Accuracy with Sucrose Solution
     -   The refractive index of the sucrose solution measured by all three Difluids is lower than the theoretical value.
     -   The three Difluids also show a consistent high-to-low relationship when measuring the refractive index of the sucrose solution, very similar to what was observed in Experiment II.
+    -   Compared with the violin charts in Experiment II showed highly consistent measurement inertia for the Difluids.

 The results of Experiments II and III lead me to speculate that perhaps each Difluid unit has a different "constitution," meaning some consistently measure higher and others lower.
 This is an interesting finding, but probably still requires more time for further verification.

-I will also provide the experimental data to Difluid officials for reference.
+I will also provide the experimental data to Difluid for reference.
 Perhaps in the future, there will be calibration methods to reduce these "constitutional" differences.

 ### Acknowledgments

 -   Thanks to NTU Coffee Club, Li-Wei, and Henry for lending me their refractometers, allowing this article to have more data.

 -   Thanks to [Quantitative Café](https://www.instagram.com/quantitativecafe/) for providing detailed methods for Experiment III.
-His articles [Validating the Difluid R2 Extract Using Sugar Solutions](https://quantitativecafe.com/2023/02/11/validating-the-difluid-r2-extract/) and [How Evaporation Affects TDS](https://www.instagram.com/p/CiKsmE6Pz2r) are much more detailed than mine and highly recommended!
+His articles [about validating the DiFluid R2 Extract](https://quantitativecafe.com/2023/02/11/validating-the-difluid-r2-extract/) and post about [how evaporation affects TDS](https://www.instagram.com/p/CiKsmE6Pz2r) are much more detailed than mine and highly recommended!

 -   Thanks to Zinc for discussing and establishing the TDS measurement workflow in this article with me.